Bill Ham

 Billy Mack Ham (February 4, 1937 – June 20, 2016) was an American music impresario, best known as the manager, producer, and image-maker for the blues-rock band ZZ Top.
-Ham also gained prominence in the country music world by discovering and managing multi-platinum singer-songwriter Clint Black.
+Ham also gained prominence in the country music world by discovering and managing singer-songwriter Clint Black.

 Career

-Ham began his career as a singer, releasing a single, "Wanderer," on Dot Records in 1960.
-Cash Box called the song a "bright rocker" with a "sensational backbeat."
+Ham began his career as a singer, releasing the single "Wanderer" on Dot Records in 1960.
+Cash Box called it a "bright rocker" with a "sensational backbeat."

-In 1968, Ham was working as a record promoter for Bud Daily Distributing when he saw the Moving Sidewalks, the band that would become ZZ Top, perform at a Doors concert in Houston, and went backstage to compliment them.
-When the Moving Sidewalks decided to fire their manager, they recruited Ham to replace him.
-Ham was instrumental to ZZ Top's success, co-writing songs, constructing their image, and producing every one of the group's albums from their debut through 1996's Rhythmeen.
+By 1968, Ham was working as a record promoter for Bud Daily Distributing when he saw the Moving Sidewalks, the band that would become ZZ Top, perform on the bill at a Doors concert in Houston, and went backstage to compliment them.
+When the Moving Sidewalks fired their manager, they recruited Ham to replace him.
+Ham was instrumental to ZZ Top's success, co-writing songs, constructing their image, and producing every one of the group's albums from ZZ Top's First Album (1971) through Rhythmeen (1996).
 Ham and ZZ Top parted ways in 2006.

 Ham also saw success in management and publishing outside of ZZ Top.
 His Lone Wolf Management produced such artists as Clint Black and Point Blank, and songwriters signed to his Hamstein Music publishing company scored 100 Top 10 country singles, including 60 number ones.

 Personal life and death

-On July 2, 1991, Ham's wife, 48-year-old Cecile Ham, was in a drugstore parking lot in Houston when she was kidnapped and murdered by 22-year-old Spencer Corey Goodman, a recently paroled repeat offender.
+In Houston on July 2, 1991, Ham's wife, 48-year-old Cecile, was kidnapped from a drugstore parking lot and murdered by 22-year-old Spencer Corey Goodman, a recently paroled repeat offender.
 Goodman was apprehended five weeks later following a high-speed chase where he crashed Cecile's stolen car.
 He was convicted of murder, sentenced to death, and executed by lethal injection on January 18, 2000.
 Ham witnessed the execution.

 Ham died on June 20, 2016, at his home in Austin, Texas, aged 79.